Next-to-soft-virtual resummed rapidity distribution for Drell-Yan process to $\rm{\textbf{NNLO}+\overline{\textbf{NNLL}}}$: Phenomenology

-\end{widetext} The first term in (\ref{match}), $\left({d^2 \sigma^{q,\rm{N^nLO}} / dq^2 dy }\right)$, corresponds to contributions resulting from fixed order results up to $\rm{N^nLO}$.
+The first term in (\ref{match}), $\left({d^2 \sigma^{q,\rm{N^nLO}} / dq^2 dy }\right)$, corresponds to contributions resulting from fixed order results up to $\rm{N^nLO}$.
 The second term on the other hand contains only SV and NSV logarithms but to all orders in perturbation theory.
 The subscript $``tr"$ in $\Delta^q_{d,N_1,N_2}$ indicates that it is truncated at the same order as the fixed order after expanding in powers of $a_s$.
 Hence, at a given order $a_s^n$, the non-zero contribution from the second term starts at order $a_s^{n+1}$ and includes SV and NSV terms from higher orders.
 The Mellin space PDF ($f_{i,N}$) can be evolved using QCD-PEGASUS \cite{Vogt:2004ns}.
 Alternatively, we use the technique described in \cite{Catani:1989ne,Catani:2003zt} to directly deal with PDFs in the $z$ space.
 The contour $c_i$ in the Mellin inversion in (\ref{match}) can be chosen according to {\it Minimal prescription} \cite{Catani:1996yz} procedure.
+Note that the same {\it Minimal prescription} procedure for the SV terms \cite{Catani:1996yz} will go through for the Mellin inversion of NSV terms as well.
+This is because the inclusion of NSV logarithms does not introduce any new Landau pole.
+Further, the Landau pole problem is directly related to the fact that the coupling $a_s$ enters into the non-perturbative region which results due to the integration of the argument of running coupling.
+And the position of the Landau pole is decided by the argument of $a_s$ in the integral representation (\ref{eq:psiint}) which is used to resum the large SV and NSV logarithms.
+Since the inclusion of NSV terms does not alter the argument of $a_s$ in (\ref{eq:psiint}) from the SV case, the Landau pole will remain same as that of SV resummation.
+In addition, as already noted in \cite{Catani:1996yz}, there will not be any power corrections induced for the SV resummation and this observation continues to be valid for the NSV case as well due to the {\it Minimal prescription} formula in (\ref{match}).

 Our numerical results for the fixed order are based on NNLO computation of the CFs in which parton distribution functions are taken up to NNLO accuracy.
+Although the results of fixed order rapidity distribution at N$^3$LO are presented in \cite{Chen:2021vtu} for the Drell-Yan process, the corresponding numerical code is not publicly available, therefore we could not include N$^3$LO results in our analysis.
 The resummed SV and NSV results are computed up to NNLL accuracy.
+To go beyond the NNLL accuracy, we need the collinear anomalous dimensions $C^q$ and $D^q$ to fourth order as well as the four loop NSV coefficient $\varphi_{d,4}^{q,4}$ which are currently not available.
 To distinguish between SV and SV+NSV resummation, all along the paper, we denote the former by N$^n$LL and the latter by $\overline{\rm N^nLL}$ for the $n^{\rm th}$ level logarithmic accuracy.